Personal: Married, two sons. Short bio here.

 Petra Stumm (1997) Patent Engineer, Osha Liang

-Dominic Alfonso (co-supervised with Ulloa) (1995) National Energy Technology Laboratory (Pittsburgh)
+Dominic Alfonso (1995) Senior Scientist, National Energy Technology Laboratory, Pittsburgh

-Jun Li – Ningbo Institute of Materials Science and Technology
+Jun Li, Professor of Physics, Ningbo Institute of Materials Science and Technology

-Ming Yu – Associate Professor: University of Louisville
+Ming Yu, Professor of Physics, University of Louisville

 Meetings with invited talks (partial)